utwente-db/eca/README.md

 favour of more suitable parallelism options such as greenlets to keep dependencies to a minimum for ease of deployment.

+Documentation can be found in the Wiki of this github site.

 This program is not intended for production use.
 It may contain security issues not tolerable outside of a controlled environment.